microsoft/pxt-microbit/docs/reference/radio/write-received-packet-to-serial.md

-# Write Received Packet To Serial
+# write Received Packet To Serial

 Writes the last packet received by the ``radio`` to serial in JSON format.
 Should be called within a callback to